martinlackner/abcvoting/docs/installation.rst

   `gurobipy <https://www.gurobi.com/documentation/quickstart.html>`_.
   While `gurobipy` is installed by default (together with abcvoting), it requires a license to solve larger instances (`academic licenses <https://www.gurobi.com/academia/academic-program-and-licenses/>`_ are available).
-  If Gurobi is not available, the open-source solver `CBC <https://github.com/coin-or/Cbc>`_ is a slower alternative (that is installed automatically as part of `mip`).
+  If Gurobi is not available, the open-source solver HiGHS (via PuLP) is an alternative.

 Developer tools (unit testing, etc):